 Henrika Juliana von Liewen was born in 1709.
 She was the daughter of the ‘riksråd’ (privy councillor) Hans Henrik von Liewen the elder and Magdalena Juliana von Tiesenhausen.
 Her brother was Hans Henrik von Liewen the younger, later a riksråd and marshal of the realm.
 Henrika Juliana von Liewen married the architect and ‘överintendent’ (chief of royal building works) Carl Hårleman in 1748, although her husband died not long after their wedding, in 1753.

 Henrika Juliana von Liewen was appointed royal lady-in-waiting in 1729.
-She was an early champion of what would become known as the ‘hattparti’ (a political opposition group known as the hat party), and this may have motivated the written expressions of criticism regarding her personal life published in various journals.
+She was an early champion of what would become known as 'hattpartiet' (the Hat Party) and this may have motivated the written expressions of criticism regarding her personal life published in various journals.
 One of the things she was accused of was that she had been the lover of William VIII of Hessen-Cassel – the brother of King Fredrik I of Sweden – during the former’s visit to Sweden in 1732.
 The truth of the matter appears to be that William VIII’s travelling companion, Johann Caspar von Dörnberg (a ‘Regierungspräsident’ (local government president) in Cassel), fell in love with her and they then entered into a relationship.
 Although he was already married he proposed to Henrika Juliana von Liewen and then returned to Cassel in order to obtain a divorce from his wife.
 Although he successfully obtained a divorce he unfortunately died whilst returning to Sweden.
 After his death Henrika Juliana von Liewen gave birth to their daughter.

 Following the arrival of Lovisa Ulrika (soon to be queen) in Sweden in 1744 Henrika Juliana von Liewen became her political confidante.
 Lovisa Ulrika hatched plans for a coup d'état in 1748 and presumably confided in Henrika Juliana von Liewen.
 The latter appears to have revealed these plans to the Danish, French, and Russian ambassadors which thus prevented the plan from being enacted.